What toddler homeschool curriculum will help my teach letters to my child?

 Decorate a birthday hat.

-This was another activity that we actually had time for this week.
-I used craft sand as the base for the sensory bin.
-The color looks a weird in the pictures, but in real life it looks much more inviting.
+For this activity use craft sand as the base for the sensory bin.
+The color looks weird in the pictures, but in real life it looks much more inviting.
 There is blue, white, and yellow craft sand and lots of H and h items.
 See my ABC Sensory bin post for ideas about what to put in the sensory bin.

 I love having a plan and I love doing lots of fun things with my child.
-However, when things have been so busy for me the last few weeks, it was SO nice to just do tot trays and the H sensory bin.
+However, when things have been so busy for me the last few weeks, it was SO nice to just do toddler trays and the H sensory bin.
 And you know what?
 He still worked on a ton of skills.
 Yay for a curriculum where I can take things away or add them depending on our situation!